Secondary School Experience

 The provision for enrichment will enable the ATs to observe and support learning in contrasting settings; for example, primary schools, outdoor learning centres and special schools.
 This additional experience will complement their principal practice and enhance their understanding of out-of-school learning opportunities, additional learning needs and pre-secondary development.

-The content and delivery of the module will encourage ATs to offer advanced critical review of the importance of being consumers and producers of research; and to analyse, synthesise and critically reflect on the spectrum of research that informs teaching practice.
-ATs will also be encouraged to offer advanced critical evaluation of practice-based or close-to-practice research.
+The content and delivery of the module will encourage ATs to offer advanced critical review of the importance of being consumers and producers of research; and to analyse, synthesise and critically reflect on research that informs teaching practice.
+ATs will also be encouraged to critically evaluate practice-based or close-to-practice research.

-Specific research shared during network events will link closely to the content of XTE-4211 and XTE-4213 and will be used to inform assessments for the other two level 7 modules
+Specific research shared during network events will link closely to the content of XPE-4212 and XPE-4214 and will be used to inform assessments for these two level 7 modules .

 Associate teachers will be given an introduction to bilingualism in the context of the distinct Welsh curriculum, and the different ways that this is addressed in the different school settings (Welsh medium, bilingual and English medium).
-They will also study the aims and goals of bilingual education from different perspectives, consider EAL education and look at the specific issues associated with assessment of bilinguals.
+They will also study the aims and goals of bilingual education from different perspectives, consider EAL education and look at the specific issues associated with the assessment of bilinguals.
 Subsequently they will consider the expected and realistic outcomes for different types of bilinguals.
-Associate Teachers will be made aware of and come to understand language policies in operation in schools and specific strategies that are built in to the curriculum which address learners' language skills.
+Associate Teachers will study language policies in operation in schools and specific strategies that are built in to the curriculum which address learners' language skills.

 - Critically examined the practices, assumptions and theories underpinning the planning for and structuring of pupils’ learning and the management of their behaviour in secondary schools from the perspective of policy, research, theory and current practice

 - Demonstrated a profound understanding of Additional Learning Needs (ALN) from different perspectives and evaluated steps taken to address them.